ridiculousfish/littlecheck/README.md

 - `# CHECK` specifies an expected output line. littlecheck verifies that the output of the shell command matches the sequence of `CHECK` lines.

 If no `# RUN` command has been given, littlecheck will use a given shebang.

+The special comments can occur at the beginning of a line, or anywhere in a line that does not start with `#`.

 # Advanced Usage